Skip to content

 A representative client handling around 200 calls uses roughly 300 minutes/month, or about $36 in usage.
 How that nets out depends on how many clients share the platform fee:

-Across a realistic small-to-midsize portfolio, agencies should plan around 40-65% blended gross margins, landing low while ramping their first clients and trending toward the top of that range as the fixed platform fee gets spread thinner.
-An agency serving 10 property management clients at the Professional ($497) tier generates $4,970/month in revenue against roughly $659/month in platform-plus-usage cost, for about $4,311/month in gross profit.
+Across a realistic small-to-midsize portfolio, agencies should plan for blended gross margins in the roughly 33-87% range, landing in the low 30s while ramping their first client and trending toward the high 80s as the fixed platform fee gets spread thinner.
+An agency serving 10 property management clients at the Professional ($497) tier generates $4,970/month in revenue against roughly $659/month in platform-plus-usage cost, for about $4,311/month in gross profit, an 87% blended margin.

 How to Sell AI to Property Management Companies